madhurabindu/TelCo.Modular.ColorCoder/README.md

 Hystorically, Exception  ensures that code is forced to handle the situation whereas return codes can be ignored by the caller function.
 However the guidelines for when to use what is a long discussion topic and hence both these methods need to be used in the right context.
 So the suggestion was to not remove throwing exception, but to follow a good design practice of providing a 'Try' equivalent of the operations.
-This is similar to having different flavours of parsing a string to int as [in this blog post] (https://www.c-sharpcorner.com/article/uses-of-int-parse-convert-toint-and-int-tryparse/)
+This is similar to having different flavours of parsing a string to int as explained [in this blog post] (https://www.c-sharpcorner.com/article/uses-of-int-parse-convert-toint-and-int-tryparse/)

 ### Source code details:
  The implementation of this feature provides the above mentioned mapping between the pair number and the color pair.